Our Diet’s Impact on Climate Change

 Admittedly yes, there is a price differential.
 At least in the short term.
 Until the market adequately responds to the growing need for local organics, you will likely have to pay a premium for it.
 At the same time however, it is vitally important to attempt to understand the true cost of conventional farming.

-The hidden price is tucked away in those lower cost products that, imported from industrial farms where labor workers may be getting paid pitiful wages and tons of chemicals our being introduced into the soil, air, and water.
+The hidden price is tucked away in those lower-cost products that, are imported from industrial farms where labour workers may be getting paid pitiful wages and tons of chemicals are being introduced into the soil, air, and water.
 Ultimately the equation needs to balance itself out.
-Those potentially lower prices are merely differing the true cost over to our bodies, the planet, and our future.
+Those potentially lower prices are merely deferring the true cost over to our bodies, the planet, and our future.